trodemaster/packer-macOS-11/README.md

 # packer-macOS-11

 This a packer template for macOS 11 built on VMware fusion 12.
-It's created using the newer hcl2 syntax wich curently has some known issues.
+It's created using the newer hcl2 syntax which currently has some known issues.
 [HCL2: implementation list](https://github.com/hashicorp/packer/issues/9176)

 ## What's working
 * [scripts/buildprerequs.sh](buildprerequs.sh) creates a macOS installer .iso